barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 Listed within this repository you will find the necessary code relevant to run the Dimeric MultiDomain Biosensor Builder used to produce chimera of CSF1R and VEGFR2 with TpoR in our work [TBC].

 Our protocol is fundamentally based on the Rosetta software[1].
-Specficially, it include changes to the domain assembly protocol[2] by including constraints.
+Specficially, it includes changes to the domain assembly protocol[2] by introducing constraints.
 This allows us to apply it to dimeric receptor design (the base version only works with monomers).

 A lot of the individual steps are complex and involved; needing significant topological changes in input PDBs, the definition of various changable constraints, the building of arbitrarily changing fasta files and so on.
 We therefore provide here the means to automate most of the heavy lifting through a set of python and bash scripts.
 In theory, this should enable you to assemble any dimeric chimeric receptor based on any subset of domains you wish to use.
 In other words, pre-screen possible candidates that couple orthogonal input/output signals and engineer cellular behaviour.